 This means parties seeking to rely on arbitration agreements should be careful not to waive their rights to arbitration and to compel another party to arbitration, not taking more than any necessary steps towards litigation.

-The Commercial lawyers at Burke & Associates have the experience and expertise to assist you with any contract preparation and negotiation and any Agreements including Shareholder, Unit Holders, Partnership or Franchise.
+The Commercial lawyers at Burke Lawyers have the experience and expertise to assist you with any contract preparation and negotiation and any formal agreements including Shareholder, Unit Holders, Partnership or Franchise.